KgMoney38/Astro-Alley-Game-with-AI-Agent-Training-by-Kody-Graham/README.md

 Verify PyTorch, NumPy, and Matplotlib are installed.

-From the project folder, run:
+Then from the project folder, run:

 python pilot_training.py

-You’ll see a training dashboard window with:
+You’ll see a multi grapj training dashboard window with:

 - Training episode length